 - If you choose to book flights by yourself, please make sure of your flight information: departure time, flight terminal and airport.

 - Please let us know if you are a member of a certain airline company if you book flights with Great Tibet Tour because we can consult about membership points for you.

-- Comparing with train travel, the expense is more and the probability of altitude sickness after landing is high.
+- Compared with train travel, the expense is more and the probability of altitude sickness after landing is high.

 - Before you board the plane to Tibet, your Tibet Travel Permit is required.

-Taking a train to Tibet is many travelers' choices, as it's safe, cheap and convenient.
-Along the railway, you will enjoy the stunning scenery of Qinghai-Tibet Plateau.
+Taking a train to Tibet is many travelers' choice, as it's safe, cheap and convenient.
+Along the railway, you will enjoy the stunning scenery of the Tibetan Plateau.
 Yaks, sheep, Tibetan antelopes, etc. will get into your sights from time to time.
 However, it's difficult to buy train tickets, especially during peak tourist season, from July to August.
-At present, there are seven cities with trains departing to Tibet from mainlands China including Xining, Lanzhou, Chongqing, Chengdu, Shanghai, Guangzhou, and Beijing.
+At present, there are seven cities with trains departing to Tibet from mainland China including Xining, Lanzhou, Chongqing, Chengdu, Shanghai, Guangzhou, and Beijing.
 In addition, all trains entering and leaving Tibet must pass through Xining and stop at Xining.
-And Xining is the start point of Qinghai-Tibet Railway.
+And Xining is the starting point of the Qinghai-Tibet Railway.
 So you also can fly to Xining from other Chinese cities then take a train to Tibet.
 Below is the Tibet Train schedules,